 Fellows will have the opportunity to participate in a Faculty Learning Community.
 This community is aimed at teaching local pediatricians how to diagnose and manage attention deficit hyperactivity disorder (ADHD), depression and anxiety in youth.

-Second-Year Learning
+Second-Year Curriculum

 The second-year curriculum will continue to build on principles from the first year while incorporating advanced topics, such as: